 Fetal Alcohol Spectrum Disorders, or FASD, describes the range of effects that occur from prenatal alcohol exposure which affects 1 in 100 infants every year.
 FASD is not a genetic condition and is 100% preventable; it develops in infants whose birth mothers drank alcohol during her pregnancy.
 FASD causes mental, physical, behavioral, and/or learning disabilities.
 There… Continue reading FASD: What Is It?

 I recently polled the moms and dads in my facebook group to ask what blog posts they would like to read this year.
-(Please join us in our Forever Families group!)
 One of the parents asked "Why is my child is not improving in therapy?" which spurred me to write this blog post.
-Please contact… Continue reading 6 Reasons Why Your Child or Teen’s Counseling Isn’t Helping
+Please contact me if you have any suggestions or questions;… Continue reading 6 Reasons Why Your Child or Teen’s Counseling Isn’t Helping

 Tera Melber and Lynette Ezell of Send Relief were so kind to ask me to speak on their podcast.
 Join us as I talk about choosing a therapist for your child.